grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

 	}
 ```

 The token can be used to request Grafana.
-Set your http client's `Headers` option to set the `Authorization` header on every outgoing request:
+Set your HTTP client's `Headers` option to set the `Authorization` header on every outgoing request:

 ```go
 	opts, err := settings.HTTPClientOptions(ctx)
 	if err != nil {